 San Camp, the sister property of Jack's Camp, sits serenely in a reef of palm at the edge of the world.
-You can see the curve of the earth here.
+The land is so flat that you can see the curve of the Earth here.
 Turn 360° and nothing crosses the eye but the bowl of the sky.
-It is the nothing-ness that attracts visitors to San Camp in Makgadikgadi Pans.
+It is this nothingness that attracts visitors to San Camp in the Makgadikgadi Pans.
 This is God's own minimalism.

-San Camp is authentic, but comfortable and stylish, and includes many thoughtful and unique details.
-The roomy, classically styled tents with private bucket showers and flush toilets are set into a palm grove creating an oasis from civilization in what can be the harshest of stark environments.
+San Camp is authentic, comfortable, and stylish, and includes many thoughtful and unique details.
+The roomy, classically-styled tents sit in a palm grove creating an oasis from civilization in one of Earth’s starkest environments.

-A maximum of 12 guests are accommodated at San Camp in six large walk-in white canvas tents on slightly elevated wooden platforms with private facilities.
-The tents have running water and flush toilets, plus a bucket shower.
-These facilities are private at San Camp but are a few feet from the tent.
-This Botswana tented safari camp’s amenities include a mess tent for dining, a tea tent with Persian carpet cushions for socializing, and a shop tent.
+The seven large walk-in white canvas tents at San Camp accommodate a maximum of 14 guests at a time.
+The tents are all raised up on slightly elevated wooden platforms.
+Each tent’s bathroom facilities with indoor showers and flush toilets are private but situated a few feet from the tent.
+This Botswana tented safari camp’s amenities include a mess tent for dining, a yoga and meditation pavilion, a tea tent with Persian carpet cushions for socializing, and a shop tent.

 Anyone interested in Botswana’s bigger ecological picture will find a visit to the area essential.
 San Camp offers a complete desert experience focusing on species unique to the area such as gemsbok, meerkat, and springbok, as well as the geology, archaeology, and anthropology of the Kalahari and Makgadikgadi.
 This is also one of few places in the whole of Africa where you can spot the elusive brown hyena.